gfoidl-Tests/Vue_Server_Test/frontend/tests/unit/store/user/ReadMe.md

-All test files here test the same.
+All tests for `greeting-service-tests-*.ts`) are the same.
 The difference is in the mocking-behavior.

 For me the best approach is `jest.spyOn`.